 The principles governing the retail book trade in Britain are as ruthlessly commercial as any other branch of contemporary “progress.”
 See further Publishing Retrospect.
 Surviving independent booksellers in Britain have been complaining at the increasing monopoly of retail chains.
 Despite the size of some chainstores, many books are only available to customer order, including very numerous academic books of note.
 The books on the shelves are too frequently discrepant with educational priorities.
 In so many respects, the retail book trade supplies an undiscriminating demand encouraged by purely commercial influences.

 Complaints made about British chain bookstores have been met with excuses that say much about the flaws in policy.
 Over ten years ago, an unofficial survey was conducted in relation to responses on the part of staff book buyers in one British retail chain.
 The results were predominantly negative with regard to serious books, which tend very much to be relegated to customer order as distinct from stock.
 A summary of that survey was submitted to the management of the chain, who were markedly evasive, furnishing one or two standard excuses of the type which informed assessors find totally unconvincing.
 For instance, they have to stock what is in demand, a theme which means that large quantities of serious books are relegated to a vacuum.
 The consumers may never hear about, or see, the displaced content.

 Commercial forces in the British marketplace probably do have a bearing upon the trend to illiteracy in some schools, where a knife is preferable to a pen for some pupils.
 The British government has permitted dubious literature in the “easy read magazine” category, where anyone can find, for instance, photographs of hideous wounds that accompany nudes and football stars.
 Commercial forces have no interest in education, only in the subversion of what might lead out of media hell.
-Exploitation is too often the name of the game in the inverted “more choices” panacea for a sick society.
+Exploitation is too often the name of the game in the afflicting “more choices” panacea for a sick society.